UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ## Motivation

-Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
+Research is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
 This lesson will teach you how to start this process using R and RStudio.
 We will begin with raw data, perform exploratory analyses, and learn how to plot results graphically.
 This example starts with a dataset from